RainerKlute/language-server-protocol/protocol.md

 #### Position

-Position in a text document expressed as zero-based line and character offset.
+The position in a text document is expressed as a zero-based line offset and a zero-based character offset within that line.
 A position is between two characters like an 'insert' cursor in a editor.

 ```typescript
 interface Position {